What is a tenant ledger? (Your full guide & tips)

 A consistent record of timely payments can boost your chances of securing your next rental.
 It also shows you’re financially reliable, which is great if you’re transitioning to buying your first home – because it can boost your chances of getting approved for a home loan.
 It can also come in handy if you want to explore strategies like rentvesting, where you rent in one area while investing in property elsewhere.

-Disagreements over payments or fees can happen, but a tenant ledger is an official record to clear up confusion and protect your interests.
+Disagreements over rental payments or fees can happen, but a tenancy ledger provides a clear, official record of rent paid, any arrears, or payments made in advance.
+It’s a hard record that can help clear up confusion for property managers and protect your interests as a tenant.
 It’s an invaluable tool for keeping things transparent and stress-free.

 Financial Awareness